DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 ## Known limitations

+### ES Modules
 [Mocha >=9.0.0][8] has gone ESM-first to load test files.
-That means that if you're using ES modules (for example, by defining your test files with the .mjs extension), **you will have limited instrumentation**: we will be able to detect your tests, but we won't have visibility within your test.
-If you want to know if Node is treating your code as ES Modules, you can read further [here][9].
+That means that if ES modules are used (for example, by defining test files with the .mjs extension), **the instrumentation will be limited**: tests will still be detected, but there won't be visibility within your test.
+If you want to read more about ES modules, you can do it [here][9].

+### Browser tests
+The Javascript Tracer does not support browsers.
+This means that if you're running browser tests with `mocha` or `jest`, there won't be visibility within the test itself.

 ## Best practices

-The following practices will help you take full advantage of your testing framework and CI Visibility.
+The following practices allow to take full advantage of the testing framework and CI Visibility.

 ### Parameterized tests

-Whenever possible, try to leverage the tools the testing frameworks provide for parameterized tests.
+Whenever possible, leverage the tools the testing frameworks provide for parameterized tests.
 For example, for `jest`:

-Try to avoid:
+Avoid this:
 {{< code-block lang="javascript" >}}
 [[1,2,3], [3,4,7]].forEach((a,b,expected) => {
   test('sums correctly', () => {